pdf/golifx/README.md

 ```go
 func (c *Client) GetGroupByLabel(label string) (common.Group, error)
 ```
-GetGroupByLabel looks up a group by it's label and returns a common.Group.
+GetGroupByLabel looks up a group by its `label` and returns a common.Group.
 May return a common.ErrNotFound error if the lookup times out without finding the group.